 Radiating pain down one leg can indicate that you have sciatica, or inflammation in your sciatic nerve.
-Instead of letting sciatica become a chronic condition, resolve your pain with the experienced team at Florida Medical Pain Management.
+Instead of letting this become a chronic condition, resolve your pain with the experienced team at Florida Medical Pain Management.
 With three convenient locations in St. Petersburg, New Port Richey, and Spring Hill, Florida, the pain management specialists at Florida Medical Pain Management focus on comprehensive, personalized care.
 Call the office today to see what they can do to help with your sciatica or book your appointment online.

 Sciatica Q & A